 - Add coffee, same amount as you would for your coffee maker.
-Set element to medium heat and allow to simmer.
+Set element to medium heat ( to avoid boil-over) and allow to simmer for a few minutes.

 - Reduce heat to lowest setting and allow to sit for a few minutes.
 This is an important step as the grounds will become saturated and sink to the bottom of the pot.

-- Right before pouring, place lid on and strain liquid through the side with the smallest holes.
+- Right before pouring, if you have it, place a strainable lid on and pour liquid through the side with the smallest holes.

 Back to Basics

 Increasingly, people are looking for ways to lessen their global footprint.
 This means finding simpler ways of living, reducing reliance on mass-produced products, and getting back to basics.

 But Athlyn, I Don't Want ANY Grounds in my Coffee